behfar/datasciencecoursera/3. Getting and Cleaning Data/Assignment/Codebook.md

 The names of the tidy columns are based on the following components:

 * The `Subject` and `Activity` columns indicate the subject (i.e. person) who collected the data and the activity in which that person was engaged at the time.
-* `TimeDomain` and `FrequencyDomain` indicate the data domain
+* `TimeDomain` and `FrequencyDomain` indicate the data domain.
+As described in the 'Source data' section above, the `FrequencyDomain` data were obtained by applying FFT to the `TimeDomain` data.
 * `Body` and `Gravity` indicate whether the measurement is attributed to body movement or gravity
 * `Accelerometer` and `Gyroscope` indicate the measurement sensor
 * `{XYZ}_Axis` indicates the measurement axis
 * `Jerk` indicates whether the measurement is due to a jerk movement
 * `Magnitude` indicates a computed magnitude without reference to a particular axis
 * `Mean` and `StandardDeviation` indicate which statistical measure is presented
+* The accelerator data is in the standard gravity unit 'g'
+* The gyroscope angular velocity data is in radians/second

-The following is a table of the tidy columns and their corresponding variables in the source data:
+The following is a table of the tidy columns, along with their corresponding variables in the source data as reference:

 Tidy column name | Corresponding untidy column name
 --- | ---